 - The principles of ten sessions SITIF curriculum

 - Basic facilitation skills required to implement the SITIF program

 After the Learn stage (on-site training), all SITIF teams will receive ongoing coaching to help support uptake of the practice.
 Team members will:

-- Participate in four 1- hour group coaching sessions with the trainer (from April through August 2018—dates TBD).
+- Participate in four 1- hour group coaching sessions with the trainer (2020 Dates TBD).

 - Participate regularly in the online discussion forum.

 - Complete implementation reporting assignments.

 NNEDLearn teams are expected to pursue efforts to sustain the practice and to demonstrate outcome and impact as appropriate.
 Teams will have the opportunity to: